 Mexico City Gay Travel

-Mexico City is quite well known amongst the travel community for being a gay-friendly destination.
-Countless gay bars line the streets of the CDMX gay neighborhood (CDMX is short for “Ciudad de Mexico”).
-While many of these bars come and go, the spirit of the gay district thrives.
+Mexico City is quite well known among the travel community for being an awesome gay-friendly destination.
+You’ll find countless gay bars along the streets of the gay neighborhood and plenty of other LGBT travelers around.

 The Camino Real Polanco is a well-known and popular hotel in the area.
-If you’ve ever seen Instagram photos of someone standing in front of a bright pink wall with iconic abstract openings, that’s the front of the Camino Real!
+If you’ve ever seen Instagram photos of someone standing in front of a bright pink wall, that’s the Camino Real!
+Is super pretty.

-Polanco is a bit isolated from the bustle of the city’s center.
-If you prefer your hotel to be in the midst of the most vibrant part of the city, then I would stay closer to Zona Rosa (mentioned below) or Chapultapec.
-But if you don’t mind the low-key surroundings, Hotels in Polanco will be a great, safe bet.
+If you prefer your hotel to be in the midst of the most vibrant part of the city, then I would stay closer to Chapultapec or Zona Rosa, which I’ll mention next.

 Dangerous Neighborhoods in Mexico City

-As a general rule, if you’re looking to stay in the Roma Norte, Zona Rosa or Juárez neighborhoods, don’t choose accommodations farther east than Avenida Cuauhtémoc, a main road parallel to Avenida Chapultapec.
+As a general rule, if you’re looking to stay in the above-mentioned Zona Rosa or Juárez neighborhoods, avoid accommodations farther east than Avenida Cuauhtémoc.

 Many travel websites list the Historic Center as one of Mexico City’s most dangerous neighborhoods.
-While crime may be high here, it’s mainly due to pickpocketing and petty crimes which are easy to avoid.
-Keep in mind the Historic Center borders many dangerous CDMX neighborhoods.
-So, once night falls, people tend to travel by car and avoid walking alone in the dark.
+While crime may be high here, it’s mainly due to pickpocketing and petty offenses.

 Mexico City Gay Travel Experiences